Making the Most of the White House Easter Egg Roll

 Guest Post by Karen Tong

-Update: The White House Easter Egg Roll lottery for 2017 is currently closed.
-For more information click HERE !
+Update: The White House Easter Egg Roll lottery for 2018 is currently open and will close Friday, February 15th at Noon E.T.
+To apply for the lottery or more information click HERE !

 Here are some tips and tricks about maximizing your time at the White House Easter Egg Roll.
 I experienced it for the first time on April 21, 2014 with my husband and our two kids, then ages 4.5 and 1.9.
 The 2014 theme was “Hop into Healthy, Swing into Shape,” part of the First Lady’s “Let’s Move” program.